droodev/permanent/README.md

-A suggested fix has been proposed as [pull request](https://github.com/peteshadbolt/permanent/pull/2), and was recently accepted (to a bit too big extend).
-The main intention of this fork is to provide a multiarchitecture packaged distribution on PyPi.
+A suggested fix has been proposed as [pull request](https://github.com/peteshadbolt/permanent/pull/2), and was recently accepted (to a bit too big extent).
+The main intention of this fork is to provide a multiarchitecture packaged distribution on PyPi and to support numpy 2.x.x.

 The remaining part of the readme just repeats the original pacakge description.